daleal/fintoc-app-template/README.md

 Notice that the `url` attribute of this line will contain a URL that should look like `https://<random-string>.ngrok.io`.
 This `<random-string>` will change every time that you start the server, but we need to pass that URL to direct our webhooks on development without restarting the server, thus changing the URL!

 Once the server starts and you find the `ngrok` URL, you should edit the file `app/javascript/components/WithModal.vue`.
-On that file, you should see a line that reads `'https://xxxxxxxxxxxx.ngrok.io'`.
-Replace the `xxxxxxxxxxxx` portion of the string with your `<random-string>`.
+On that file, you should see a line that reads `'https://*.ngrok.io'`.
+Replace the `*` portion of the string with your `<random-string>`.
 After saving the file, the app should _hot-reload_, and you're good to go!

 You should be able to enter `http://localhost:3000` and see your application running!